 With the support of Mazda New Zealand, Project Crimson has two hardworking utility vehicles which are prominently adorned with pohutukawa images, and the words “renewing pohutukawa and rata” splashed across them.
 Frequently loaded with trees and equipment for plantings, they are a roving billboard spreading awareness of Project Crimson and give us the opportunity to travel to some remote and very special parts of the country.

 In 2011 Project Crimson partnered with The Tindall Foundation to deliver Living Legends, our conservation project which saw 170,000 natives planted to celebrate New Zealand’s hosting of the Rugby World Cup.

-The Tindall Foundation has been a wonderful support of Project Crimson, and we’re thrilled to be working with them again on developing a major new initiative to plant native trees to mitigate climate change.
-Watch this space!
+The Tindall Foundation has been a wonderful support of Project Crimson, and we’re thrilled to be working with them again on Trees That Count, a major new initiative to plant native trees to mitigate climate change.

 Ata Rangi vineyard is owned and managed by Clive Paton, his wife Phyll and sister Alison.